radujucan/TestProject/README.md

 ## About The Project

-This project involves testing the website desprecluj.ro using exploratory and performance tests.
+This project involves testing the website desprecluj.ro using Exploratory and Performance Tests.

 ## Contents